lorenaacuna/GASTLI/docs/source/macos_arm64_install.rst

    brew_i386 install gfortran

-Everything is ready now, so we should simply install GASTLI with pip
+Everything is ready now, so we should simply install GASTLI with pip.
+As explained in the :doc:`installation` section, this can be done by creating a conda/venv environment first (optional), activating it and running ``pip install gastli==0.9.1``.

 2) Installation with disk image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~